-I think one of the reasons that Machu Picchu appeals to us is that it a place that has attracted visitors for centuries.
-And standing in this location makes me understand why.
-There is an energy to be found among the ancient ruins but there is an older aura that comes from the mountains themselves.
+I think one of the reasons that Machu Picchu appeals to us is that it has energy emanating from the ancient ruins enhanced by an ancient aura that comes from the mountains themselves.
 There are very few places to stand in Machu Picchu where you cannot see the high mountain peaks surrounding you.
 They are everywhere and all-encompassing.
 I felt like I was standing not in the heart of a city but in the heart of the mountains.

 As I looked around me and marveled at the wonders of nature while standing within a wonder of man, I remembered something Fredy told us, that the Inca believed as long as snow existed on the mountain peaks, life would exist on earth.
 Without the snow from these mountains, life for the Andean people would be unimaginable.
-Water is the true life blood of all humans and we are quickly running out of it.
-Unless we begin to find ways to mitigate the rapidly changing climate, the mountains will not be snow capped year round and we will learn if the ancient Inca were right.
+Water is the true lifeblood of all humans and we are quickly running out of it.
+Unless we begin to find ways to mitigate the rapidly changing climate, the mountains will not be snow-capped year-round.
+I’m not ready to learn if the ancient Inca were right.

 Three years ago, my family was living in Buenos Aires, Argentina.
 We took the time to travel and managed to see a good part of Argentina, Uruguay, Peru, and Bolivia.
 This is one post of many from that time period that originally appeared at Daily Kos.
 FYI – a diary is the same as a blog post in that forum.